garystafford/k8s-istio-observe-backend/README.md

 __Work In Progress__

-The (7) Go-based microservices are designed to generate service-to-service, service-to-db, and service-to-queue-to-service IPC.
+The (7) Go-based RESTful microservices are designed to generate service-to-service, service-to-db, and service-to-queue-to-service IPC (inter-process communication).
 These communications can be observed using Istio's observability tools.

-A 'trace' object is returned by each service to the up-stream calling service.
-The traces have no real function other than to confirm the service calls succeeded.
+A 'trace' JSON object is returned by each service to the up-stream calling service (show below).
+The traces have no real function other than to confirm the service-to-service calls succeeded.
 They do not support or enhance Istio's observability capabilities.

 ![Architecture Diagram](architecture_diagram.png)